TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/type.rst

 .. c:function:: int PyType_Check(PyObject *o)

-   Return true if the object *o* is a type object, including instances of types derived from the standard type object.
+   Return true if the object *o* is a type object, including instances of types derived kutoka the standard type object.
 Return false in all other cases.

 .. c:function:: int PyType_CheckExact(PyObject *o)